unisb-bioinf/causaltrail/README.md

 	- The number of buckets is specified in the field *buckets*.
 - *PearsonTukey*: Discretise the data according to the Pearson Tukey method.
 - *Z-Score*: Divide the data into two groups according to the Z-Score.
-- *None*: The data is already discret.
+- *None*: The data is already discrete.

 GUI Usage
 ---------
-The initial layout of **CausalTrails** gui is shown below.
+The initial layout of **CausalTrails** GUI is shown below.
 At the bottom of the window, there is a dock widget containing general information on the current session, labelled *Log*.
-As we see later, the middle area is used for network visualisation and query managment.
+As we see later, the middle area is used for network visualisation and query management.
 At the top, there is a toolbar allowing direct access to the most important actions.
 Buttons are enabled according to the current status of a session.
 Thus, errors caused by wrong user input can be avoided.
 In addition to the toolbar, there is a menubar allowing access to all functions of **CausalTrail**.

 ![](Pictures/CausalTrailGuiInitial.png)

-In the following we provide step by step guidlines on how to use our tool.
+In the following we provide step by step guidelines on how to use our tool.
 For illustration purposes, we use the *Student Network* presented in *Probabilistc Graphical Models* by *Koller and Friedman*.

-###Network Managment###
+###Network Management###
 Networks can be loaded by a click on *Load Network* in the toolbar or by clicking on *Network -> Load Network* in the menu.
 A dialog will be shown to select networks represented in the formats introduced above.
 The dialog can also be opened by pressing *Strg + O*.